mojo3344/MoAttenuator/README.md

 Where dB is a floating point value between 0.0 and 31.25.

-It will respond with that message back.
+It will respond with with this json message back:

+    { "msg": "setAtten", "type": "resp", val": dB }\n

 The MoAttenuator.py file provides a helper class to accomplish this communication.
 You tell it what serial port to use and then you can call it to send this message over the serial port: